Go to main content

 In a very worrying security context, HI supports victims of the conflict and defends the rights to health, education and vocational inclusion of people with disabilities.

-To enable all children to have access to education, HI is strengthening the capacities and providing training to education staff to help them include children with disabilities in their classrooms, as well as carrying out awareness-raising activities in communities and supporting building transformation projects.
-HI is also working to develop vocational inclusion for young people and supporting microfinance projects.
+To enable all children to have access to education, HI is strengthening the capacities and providing training to education staff to help them include children with disabilities in their classrooms, as well as carrying out awareness-raising activities in the communities.
+In addition, HI is working to include psychosocial support activities within the educational environment to support children with mental health needs.

 Situation of the country